nbeaver/cmd_oysters/README.rst

 Example scenarios this is intended to be useful for:

-- Restarting a wifi card without a working internet connection to look up the required commands.
+- Restarting a WiFi card without a working internet connection to look up the required commands.

 - Building up a complex ``find`` command by combining simpler examples.